PURITANISM has been described as the haunting fear that someone, somewhere may be having a good time.

 Lads, they’re draining us hand over and fist — and it’s still not enough for the puritans.

-The Support Your Local campaign — a group representing Irish publicans, restaurants, hotels, off-licences and drinks suppliers — are urging the Government to reduce excise duty, which they say is crippling the industry and threatening to impact on jobs and tourism amidst a devastating pandemic.
+The Support Your Local campaign — a group representing Irish publicans, restaurants, hotels, off-licences and drinks suppliers — has been urging the Government to reduce excise duty, which they say is crippling the industry and threatening to impact on jobs and tourism amidst a devastating pandemic.

 You don’t say.